Rokt33r/reduxlet/packages/reduxlet/readme.md

 #### Inherent params

-- `params.didMount` : A function, `store => {}`, to run after the component mount.
+- `params.didMount` : A function to execute after component mounting, `store => {}`.
 This is good place to dispatch some initial actions.
+Reduxlet Saga also use this for run saga.
-- `params.willUnmount` : A function, `store => {}`, to run before the component unmounting.
+- `params.willUnmount` : A function to execute before component unmounting, `store => {}`.
 Similar to `params.didMount`, this is good place to clean up some stuff to prevent memory leak.
+Reduxlet Saga also uses this for cancel running saga tasks.
 - `params.devtool` : Connect the inner store to [redux-devtool](https://github.com/zalmoxisus/redux-devtools-extension).
 **Redux Devtool can communicate only one store.
 So, if you trying to connect multiple stores, devtool shows only the last connected one**